inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 ++++++++++

 1. Verify in `project.yml` that `install_mode` is set to `release`.
-2. (Optional) set the `version` attribute in `project.yml` to the version of this release.
-3. Freeze all modules with
+2. Freeze all modules with

 .. code-block:: bash